 These may include gas, electricity and water charges, plus TV licence and telephone/internet connection.
 Prices can vary depending on the provider.
 As stated previously, University accommodation fees usually include these charges, and some private landlords will charge rent which is inclusive of certain bills.
 If your rent does not include these charges, you may need to arrange to split these bills with your housemates and plan these costs into your budget.
 The following website can help you to search for the best deals: www.moneysavingexpert.com

 Contents/personal possession insurance can be good idea.
 This is also included in the cost of University-managed accommodation.
 Websites such as www.moneysavingexpert.com offer an overview of insurance policies for students.

 Food and other household expenses:

 This can vary greatly.
 It may be possible to eat for as little as £20-£25 per week, but this can take a great deal of planning.
 It may be wise to budget at least £30-£40 per week for food costs if you are living in Sunderland.
 Budget for more than this if you are living in London.

 Can vary depending on your course.
 The library is free to all students, although you may be advised to purchase several ‘core’ textbooks each year.
 Certain courses may also require you to purchase specialist materials or software.
 The programme leader for your chosen course should be able to give more information on what you will be required to purchase - so you could ask them in advance for an idea of what your course materials costs are likely to be.

-In addition to the above, you may incur additional costs, including socialising e.g. eating out/cinema/sporting activities.
-These costs can vary, and it may be a good idea to budget for the priority expenses such as rent, bills, and course costs first of all.
-You may also need to buy certain large/bulky items when you arrive, instead of bringing them with you e.g. bedding and kitchen utensils (bedding packs can be included with University accommodation).
+In addition to the above, you may incur additional costs, including socialising - e.g. eating out, cinema, and sporting activities.
+These costs can vary, so it is essential to budget for the priority expenses such as rent, bills, and course costs first of all.
+You may also need to buy certain large/bulky items when you arrive, instead of bringing them with you e.g. bedding and kitchen utensils - although bedding packs can be included with your University accommodation package.